marta-bilinska/Movie-map-generator/README.md

 ## About
 ### Movie map generator module
-This project is designed to show the user the nearest locations of the movie filmed in a certain year based on his location.
+This project is designed to show the user the nearest locations of the movies filmed in a certain year based on his location.
 The movie_map_generator.py module processes location.list file and creates the html page with a map, which contains up to ten nearest locations to the user.
 For every location there is a film that represents it.
 ### Population density layer module